-I do change things up a bit on Fridays.
+I change things up a bit on Fridays.
 Rather than having my students complete their typical morning work, they complete what we call “Super Testers”, which is another form of spiral review.
-I particularly love this review, because it’s written in a multiple choice format.
-The questions are and incorrect answer choices were all deliberately added in specific ways to ensure my students would be prepared for their high stakes test.
+I particularly love this review, because it’s presented in a multiple choice format.
+The questions and incorrect answer choices were all deliberately added in specific ways to ensure my students would be prepared for their high stakes test.
 My students complete the assessment independently, and we grade them together in class.
 Each student has a pen the she/he uses to grade their assessment.
 We discuss each question, and students keep track of what they’ve missed.

-In the example below, Earth Science is the category and the words listed below are terms I want my
+In the example below, Earth Science is the category and the words listed below are terms I want my students to know.

 How to Play

-After each round, discuss the terms and what clues could have been used for each of the terms.
+After each round, discuss the terms and what clues students could have used for each of the terms.
 You can keep playing by having the partners switch spots and repeating the steps with a different slide.

 Quizlet is another game that my students love!
 It’s all computer based, and we complete it on our Chromebooks.
-Groups are given questions based on the vocabulary words and definitions.
+Groups get questions based on the vocabulary words and definitions.
 By the end of the game, students will work through all of the vocabulary words.
 The fun twist to the game is that the terms are divided equally among the students in the group.
 For example, if I have 24 terms Student A will have 6 of the terms, Student B will have 6 different terms, and so on.
 Students have to work together to not only determine what is the correct answer but who has the correct answer.

 I also like to heavily reinforce constructed response problems throughout the year, because they are a great way to get students to think deeply about math concepts.
 I originally hated constructed response problems, but they’ve now become a natural part of my instruction.
 You can read more about how I teach constructed response problems here.
 I teach seven essential steps in solving these extended constructed response problems.
 I spend a considerable amount of time working on each of these steps with my class.
 Some of the were fairly easy for my students, and others required a quite a bit of time and practice.
 I also spent time teaching my students about different types of questions and how to answer each of these questions.
-I also created three different graphic organizers that my students could use to solve these constructed response problems.
+Additionally, I created three graphic organizers that my students could use to solve these constructed response problems.
 I really feel like they needed a visual to help them break down the problem into steps.
 This makes is so much more manageable for students.